 In the case $\Dh_2 = \Dh_3$, the leading contribution corresponds to the identity through the identification $\Bm_0 = \hat{\mathds{1}}$.
 The operators $\Bm_m$ are half-BPS, while the $\Lm_{[a,b],0}^{\Dh}$ have unprotected scaling dimensions.
 The lowest-lying operator (both at weak and strong coupling) is $\phi^6$, which has dimension \cite{Alday:2007hr,Grabner:2020nis,Cavaglia:2021bnz}

 For $\vev{2 \hat{1} \hat{1}}$, the content of the OPE is

 In a perturbative setting, operators can become degenerate.
-The degeneracy grows with the tree-level scaling dimension $\Delta^{(0)}$.
+The degeneracy grows with the tree-level scaling dimension $\Delta^{(0)}$ and is lifted gradually as one includes quantum corrections.
 The large $N$ limit helps to reduce the degeneracy, but there are still many operators with the same tree-level scaling dimensions.\footnote{A counting of the number of operators can be found in \cite{Ferrero:2023znz}.}

 From \eqref{eq:OPE_Oh1}, we can read the expansion of $\vev{2 \hat{1} \hat{1}}$ in superblocks:

 where $\Dh$ in the last sum refers to the operators of $\Lm_{[0,0],0}^{\Dh}$.

 We now discuss how to derive the explicit form of the superblocks.
 They can be decomposed into a $R$-symmetry and a spacetime part through the following sum over the Dynkyn labels of the $R$-symmetry and the scaling dimensions, here labelled as $r$: